 A vendor or product-specific licensing specialist is typically an outsourced contractor who can ensure that the client is not breaching the contractual agreement with the vendor, as well as challenge the software providers when they are running audits.
 In some instances, a specialist can reduce the bill submitted by the vendor by 95%.
 For example, after an auditor delivered a bill of $2.8 million to one of Adobe’s customers.
 However, a licensing expert has managed to detect a mistake in the auditor’s reasoning, managing to dial down the bill to an incredibly low $76,000.

 On the other hand, a Governance and Licensing Manager is a full-time employee with a good understanding of an organisation’s overall compliance status.
 He is up to date in regards to the vendors and solutions employed, as well as the organisation’s culture and operations.
 Governance and Licensing Managers also have great knowledge of contractual agreements and the responsibilities of both parties.
-An example of a licensing manager solving an audit raised by Adobe consists in her noticing an inconsistent language between the signed license agreement and the supporting documents that were part of the agreement.
+An example of a licensing manager solving an audit raised by Adobe consists in her noticing an inconsistent language between the signed licence agreement and the supporting documents that were part of the agreement.

-Education and risk mitigation
+Education and Risk Mitigation

 One of the main factors in managing software assets poorly is human error.
 The good news is that this is easily preventable through staff training and education, as well as risk-mitigating practices.
 In addition, training and risk mitigation are also extremely useful in managing audits as well, not just preventing them.

-Here are some practices which can be implemented through staff training and education
+Here are some practices which can be implemented through staff training and education:

-- Data integrity – training employees across all levels of the business to keep records of what software is used and how it’s being used will enable transparency for accurately keeping track.
+Training employees across all levels of the business to keep records of what software is used and how it’s being used will enable transparency for accurately keeping track.

-- Business continuity – in the case of the software vendor submitting an audit request, rigorous processes should be in place to avoid disruptions to IT operations.
+In the case of the software vendor submitting an audit request, rigorous processes should be in place to avoid disruptions to IT operations.
 Such practices would include having a plan for training the IT Operations Management team to deal with enquiries from vendors.

-- Risk identification – Having a good view of planned changes, new software or migration.
+Having a good view of planned changes, new software or migration.

 To reduce the risk of a vendor launching an audit request, organisations need to learn how to play the software provider’s game.
 Eliminating the vendor lock-in mentality and adopting the mantra of ‘the client is always right’ will empower organisations to secure better deals.